tharit-s/binance-trade-data-engineering/README.md

 # Binance Trade Data Engineering
-This project is a data engineering mini project that practices the basics of a data lakehouse by ingesting data from a source, storing and processing data in a data lakehouse zone including to bronze, silver, and gold.
+This data engineering mini project implements the basics of a data lakehouse by ingesting data from a source, storing and processing the data in three zones: bronze, silver, and gold.

 ## Table of Contents